LanceMcCarthy/PartnerCenterBroker/README.md

 const getSubmissionStatusResult = await devCenter.DeleteSubmission(appId, submissionId);
 ```

-### Uploading assets
+##### Uploading Assets

-When you start a submission, you get an SAS storage URL in the `CommitSubmissionResult`.
+When you start a submission, you will get an SAS storage URL in the `CommitSubmissionResult.fileUploadUrl` value.
 That is the location you need to upload the application's packages and data.
+The best way to approach this is to use the Azure Store SDK (**'@azure/storage-blob'**) and use `BlockBlobClient`.

-Here's is an easy way to use Azure Storage package to do that:
+Here's an example:

 ```typescript
 // Import the Azure BlobStorage SDK